neptune-ai/neptune-fetcher/README.md

 ```

 __Returns__:
-`pandas.DataFrame`: A pandas DataFrame containing information about fetched runs.
+`pandas.DataFrame`: A pandas DataFrame containing metadata of the fetched runs.

 ---